Here’s whether YouTube Vanced is safe:

 What you did was perfectly legal, so you don’t need to be worried on that front.

-Outside of legality, there are the concerns of how Vanced actually works.
+Outside of legality, there are concerns about how Vanced actually works.

 Does it brick phones?